Maxhu787/anon-board/TEMP.md

 g4o2.me domain expires in 2025/6/10
 reply to google verify email to resolve issue

-- add comments to comments soon
+- add comments to comments soon, and anonymouse comments

 - add news header tab
 - refresh page or something when comment and post posted